neuralmagic/deepsparse/src/deepsparse/server/README.md

 model = PipelineClient()
 inference = model(question="Who is Mark?", context="Mark is Batman.")
 ```

+You can see how to generate your own curl command via the swagger UI
 __ __
 ### Multiple Model Inference
 To serve multiple models you can build a `config.yaml` file.